 Tu San Alley seen from above.
 Photo: Ngoc Thanh

-Tu San Canyon has a cliff height of 700-900 m, 1.7 km long, belongs to the type of geomorphological tectonic heritage, paleontological - stratigraphic - paleoenvironmental heritage, in the area of 3 communes Pai Lung, Pa Vi and Xin Cai, Meo Vac district, Ha Giang province.
+Tu San Canyon has a cliff height of up to 700-900 m, 1.7 km long, belongs to the type of geomorphological tectonic heritage, paleontological - stratigraphic - paleoenvironmental heritage, in the area of 3 communes Pai Lung, Pa Vi and Xin Cai, Meo Vac district, Ha Giang province.
 The canyon is located at the foot of Ma Pi Leng pass, with Nho Que river winding around.
-In 2009, the Ministry of Culture, Sports and Tourism classified this area as a Vietnam Scenic Landscape Monument.
+In 2009, the Ministry of Culture, Sports and Tourism classified this area as a Vietnam Scenic Heritage.
 Nho Que river is honored as one of the unique tectonic valleys in Vietnam.

 Tu Nguyen